 Set clear boundaries

-Setting boundaries can help you to take back this control over your own life.
-When doing so, create a list of the alcoholic’s behaviours that you find unacceptable.
-These might include things like losing their temper, drinking around your children, driving while intoxicated, stealing from you or going missing for hours.
+Setting boundaries can help you take back some control over your own life.
+Start by making a list of the alcoholic’s behaviours that you find unacceptable.
+These might include things like losing their temper, drinking around your children, driving while intoxicated, or going missing for hours.

-Then think about what you will do if they cross these boundaries.
-This could include leaving conversations with the person, calling the police or hanging up the phone) immediately, or taking your children elsewhere if they’re drinking.
-There may even be times when you need to enlist the support of emergency services if certain boundaries aren’t maintained.
+Then think about what the consequences will be if they cross these boundaries.
+This could include ending conversations with the person (or hanging up the phone) immediately, or taking your children elsewhere if they’re drinking.
+There may even be times when you need support from emergency services if certain boundaries aren’t maintained.

-Setting these boundaries can be frightening as you may worry about whether it will cause the addicted person to ‘punish’ you, withhold their love or decline further into their addiction.
-However, it is important to persist and be consistent with these boundaries.
+Setting boundaries can seem frightening; you might worry about whether it will cause the addicted person to ‘punish’ you, withhold their love, or decline further into their addiction.
+However, it’s important to persist and be consistent with these boundaries.
 This will help to protect your own mental health, wellbeing and self-esteem in the long run.

 Look after your own health and wellbeing

-By investing time in you, you can learn to place value on yourself once again, and see that you are more than the friend, family member or spouse of an alcoholic.
+By investing some time in yourself, you can learn to place value on yourself once again and see that you are more than the friend, family member or spouse of an alcoholic.

-Restart previously abandoned projects or hobbies, try out some self-care techniques for better mental health, or reconnect with friends or family members.
-This can help you to grow in confidence, strengthen your self-esteem, and recognise that you can enjoy and improve your own life.
+You could resume any previously abandoned projects or hobbies, try out some self-care techniques for better mental health, or reconnect with friends and family.
+This can help you to grow in confidence, strengthen your sense of self-worth and recognise that you can enjoy and improve your own life.

 Go to support groups and seek professional support

 Family support programmes such as Families Anonymous and Al Anon can give you the opportunity to meet with other people dealing with a loved one who has an addiction.
-You have a chance to tell your story, vent and talk about your fears, while working through troubles and rough patches with the advice of others who have had similar experiences.
+You have a chance to tell your story, explore your fears, and work through troubles and rough patches, all alongside other people who are going through the same thing.